-SD61 and West Coast Adventure College have partnered together to offer an amazing 8-week summer program for students interested in exploring the Adventure Tourism Industry.
-The TALE Program provides students with a foundational knowledge in wilderness first aid, navigation, leadership and communication skills, risk management, trip planning and survival skills.
-Upon completion of the program, students will acquire 8 high school credits and an invaluable connection with local tourism companies through a 4-week work experience placement.
-This program is for grade 10, 11 & 12 students.
-For more information, click here
+SD61 and West Coast Adventure College have partnered to offer a fantastic 8-week summer program for students interested in exploring the Adventure Tourism Industry.
+The TALE Program provides students with foundational knowledge in wilderness first aid, navigation, leadership and communication, risk management, trip planning and survival skills.

+Upon completing the program, students will acquire 8 high school credits and an invaluable connection with local tourism companies through a 4-week work experience placement.
+This program is open to grade 10 and 11 students.
+For more information, click here.